Chapter 2:

 "Right.
 Let's get these moving."
 Jamie returned with the trolley.

-His bed was a teak wood frame carved with blossom vines, sparrows, and delicate bronze falling leaves, giving it a magical quality.
-Its simple mattress and bolster pillow made him feel like an ancient Chinese cultivator.
+His bed was a teak wood frame carved with blossom vines, sparrows, and delicate bronze metal falling leaves, giving it a magical quality.
+Its simple mattress and bolster pillow made him feel like it was set for an ancient Chinese cultivator.
 It was his beloved 19th birthday gift.

-Other antique-looking pieces included a writing desk, a gold-gilded wall mirror, and camphor wood two-tier drawers in the fashion of the early 20th century.
+Other antique-looking pieces were a writing desk, a gold-gilded wall mirror, and camphor wood two-tier drawers in the fashion of the early 20th century.

-He helped his father set the closet near the foot of the bed, on the wall opposite his desk and the still-drawn velvet-curtained window.
+He helped his father set the closet near the foot of the bed, on the wall opposite of his desk and the window with velvet curtains.

 The lit lamp stood proudly between his desk and bed head, casting a mellow, soothing glow.